orachide/heketi-ui/README.md

 ## Overview
 Heketi UI is a web UI to manage [heketi](https://github.com/heketi/heketi) server.
 This should allow to have an overview of your [**glusterfs**](https://www.gluster.org/) cluster.

-This project is still in dev phase and is not ready for use
+This project is still in dev phase and is not ready for use in production

 ## Run with docker